- Getting Started

 Add privileges for the database (

 public), and secure view (

 paid_sensitive_data) to the share.
-These are the only objects added to the view, which ensures no users in the consumer account(s) can access the
+Note that these are the only objects added to the share, which ensures no users in the consumer accounts can access the

 privateschema or any of the tables in the schema.